 It’s a common misconception that it’s always illegal to get insured on a car somebody else has already insured.
 However, that’s not the case.
 We’re going to break down the confusing rules about dual car insurance.

 Dual or double car insurance is when the same item or person is insured with the same level of cover on more than one policy.
 For example, when someone is named to drive the same car on two separate policies, either as the main policyholder or as a named/additional driver.

 Is dual car insurance illegal?

-Contrary to popular belief, dual car insurance isn’t actually illegal.
-You may find yourself accidentally doubling up on cover in many scenarios.
+Dual car insurance isn’t illegal – you may find yourself accidentally doubling up on cover in many scenarios.
 For example, you may not realise that your policy has automatically renewed and take out a new one.
-You could purchase a policy for a new car, not realising that it comes with free drive away insurance.
+Or you could buy a policy for a new car, not realising that it comes with free drive away insurance.
 It’s important to remember though, you can only claim once.
 Insurance is only meant to put you back in the position you were in before the event you claimed for.

 Dual insurance may not be illegal but it’s definitely not a good idea.
-By doubling up on insurance policies you are not doubling up on cover, you’re just costing yourself more money!
-If you have two policies and need to make a claim, you could find yourself in a complicated situation.
+By doubling up on insurance policies you won’t have any extra protection, you’re just costing yourself more money.

 No, you don’t have to worry about dual insurance with us.
-Veygo temporary car insurance and learner driver insurance provide cover for drivers who are not named on the vehicle’s main insurance policy and therefore they do not cover the same risk.
-As explained above, this means that our temporary car sharing and learner driver cover is not dual insurance.
+Veygo temporary car insurance and learner driver insurance provide cover for drivers who are not named on the car’s main insurance policy, so they don’t cover the same risk.

-Our short term insurance policies are fully comprehensive and totally separate to the owner’s main insurance, so if you need to make a claim, the owner doesn’t need to declare it to their insurer and can enjoy the peace of mind that comes with knowing their car is covered up to the current market value.
+Our short term insurance policies are fully comprehensive and totally separate to the main insurance policy.
+If you need to make a claim, it only needs to be declared to us and not to the insurance provider for the main policy.